Choose an approach

 The interplay of the Maps SDK's

-MapView and Navigation SDK's
+MapView and the navigation logic that's provided by the Navigation SDK's

-mapView class, which allows for embedding highly customizable maps, and the full flexibility of the
+MapView class, which allows for embedding highly customizable maps, and the full flexibility of the

 MapboxNavigation class.
-This allows you to customize every detail of the navigation experience without having to build it completely from scratch (using the Mapbox APIs directly).
+This allows you to customize every detail of the navigation experience without having to build it completely from scratch (using Mapbox APIs directly).

 - Map: You will need to include a